Discovery Plus™ Screening: Cell Permeability (Caco-2 and MKDCKII) Assay

-The permeability of a compound can affect its absorption and distribution; our Discovery Plus™ Cell Permeability assay makes it possible to measure permeability across either a Caco-2 monolayer to evaluate intestinal absorption or an MDCKII-MDR1 monolayer to evaluate potential blood-brain barrier permeability.
-Our flexible assay design allows you to measure unidirectional or bidirectional permeability, and inhibitors can be added to evaluate the effect transporters have on the permeability of a drug candidate.
+The permeability of a compound can affect its absorption and distribution; our Cell Permeability assay makes it possible to measure permeability across a Caco-2 monolayer to primarily evaluate intestinal absorption.
+We also offer a definitive cell permeability assay using a MDCKII-MDR1 monolayer to evaluate potential blood-brain barrier permeability.
+Our flexible assay designs allow you to measure unidirectional or bidirectional permeability, and inhibitors can be added to evaluate the effect transporters have on the permeability of a drug candidate.

 - Incubations performed in 24-well transwell plates